SouthGreenPlatform/culebrONT/docs/source/WORKFLOWS.rst

 -----------------------
 With CulebrONT you can use several quality tools to check assemblies.

-* If BUSCO or QUAST are used, every fasta generated on the pipeline will be used with them.
+* If BUSCO or QUAST are used, they will run on every fasta assembly generated along the various steps of the pipeline.

-* If BLOBTOOLS, ASSEMBLYTICS, FLAGSTATS and KAT are activated only the last draft generated on the pipeline will be used.
+* If BLOBTOOLS, ASSEMBLYTICS, FLAGSTATS and KAT are activated only the fasta assembly generated after the last sequence processing step of the pipeline will be used.

 * KAT quality tool can be activate but Illumina reads are mandatory in this case.
 These reads can be compressed or not.